-Concerning radars that are unable to discriminate between enemy warheads and other countermeasures, what options would remain in intercepting a missile should a radar be unable to either discriminate against a target or send the information to the interceptor which would then be able to identify that target?
+What options would remain in intercepting a missile should a radar be unable to either discriminate against a target or send the information to the interceptor which would then be able to identify that target?

-As far as communications go, there are multiple approaches to having a greater communications reliability with an interceptor.
+As far as communications go, there are multiple approaches to having greater communications reliability with an interceptor.
 One way to do it is to have redundancy, where you have multiple systems that you would want your interceptor to receive the data from, and you have multiple transmitters in different locations with different types of systems.
-Or you can invest in new technologies with longer range and lower the chances of a communications interruption.
+Or, you can invest in new technologies with longer range and lower the chances of a communications interruption.

-One of the nice things about strategic defence, as you observed in the test on May 31st, is if there is a drop out of communication you have the time to attempt many opportunities to reestablish that communication, since unlike a tactical system, where the tests occur in a matter of seconds, strategic tests occur over many minutes.
+One of the nice things about strategic defence, as you observed in the test on May 31st, is if there is a drop out of communication you have the time to attempt many opportunities to reestablish that communication, since, unlike a tactical system, where the tests occur in a matter of seconds, strategic tests occur over many minutes.

 However, one of the nice things about tactical BMD systems is that their interceptors are usually within the line of sight of the transmitters throughout the interceptor’s entire flight.
 While I was at MDA, we identified many aspects of communication that could be improved.
 I know that the agency was planning on addressing those.
 I have no knowledge of what happened after that, but my assumption was that all required improvements were made.

 Another interesting thing is that when you talk about a sensors capability in missile defence, you really can’t do it without looking at geography.
 In other words, a poorly performing radar that is in the right location is much more effective than an extremely capable radar which is not in the right geographical location.
 A good example is our A/N TPY-2, the X band radar that is in Turkey.
-The one in Turkey is in a wonderful position to be in front of anything that is coming out of Iran towards the US and so its capabilities are tremendously better than if we had parked the SBX in the Baltic Sea or in the Eastern Atlantic.
+The one in Turkey is in a wonderful position to be in front of anything that is coming out of Iran towards the U.S and so its capabilities are tremendously better than if we had parked the SBX in the Baltic Sea or in the Eastern Atlantic.